 This MoU documents the relationship of the organisations forming the Society to each other and provides a framework within which they can support each other and hold each other to account.

-The organisations who have signed this MoU are listed at Appendix 1.
-This MoU was adopted by the original organisations under the authority of Quaker Life Central Committee on [insert date].
+The organisations who have agreed to enter this MoU are listed at Appendix 1.
+This MoU was adopted by the original organisations under the authority of Meeting for Sufferings.

 1. Definitions